MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ms.author: v-miesco
 ms.custom: intro-internal
 ---
-# Understanding query evaluation and query folding in Power Query
+# Overview on query evaluation and query folding in Power Query

 *Get help from Bob or Doug to write this after the rest of the sections are finished*